ankane/safely/README.md

 Safely.report_exception_method = ->(e) { Rollbar.error(e) }
 ```

+With Rails, you can add this in an initializer.

 By default, exception messages are prefixed with `[safely]`.
 This makes it easier to spot rescued exceptions.
 Turn this off with:

 ```ruby